HaoweiFan0912/The-2024-U.S.-Presidential-Election-Forecast/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+This project utilized a Language Learning Model (LLM), specifically OpenAI's ChatGPT, to assist with various tasks, including data processing, code generation, troubleshooting, and documentation writing.
+The LLM was used to expedite the development process by providing structured guidance, generating sample code snippets, and suggesting improvements for code efficiency and readability.
+The entire chat history is available in other/llm_usage.